Spot Me

 Behaviors

 Just started lifting and follows fitness influencer workout videos.
-She's worried she'll get hurt when trying a new set but found the personal trainers too expensive for someone just starting.
+They're worried about getting hurt when trying a new set but found the personal trainers too expensive for someone just starting.

 Goals

-To get personalized guidance during her workouts to make sure her form is correct and prevent injury.
+To get personalized guidance during workouts to make sure their form is correct and prevent injury.

 Key Features